March Madness Advertising: Your Final Four Strategies for Success

 A pizza delivery chain could run a 30-second post-roll ad after a game stream, featuring a special discount code for viewers to order their favorite pizza and enjoy it while watching the next game.

-These are only hypothetical examples of a few of the many ways advertisers can use online video ads to enhance their March Madness marketing strategy.
-The possibilities for March Madness marketing with online video ads are endless, and brands using these strategies have the potential to reach millions of passionate basketball fans.
+These are only hypothetical examples of how advertisers can use online video ads to enhance their March Madness marketing strategy.

 Cross-platform display saw a 38% interactions increase with official NCAA social media handles.